Cold Care of LiPo Packs

 If your are storing your packs in a cold storage area, bring them up to normal room temps 24 hours before your race day.

-On race day, about two hours prior to the race, charge the packs you will use to their max capacity and then discharge them at about 2C (twice their rated capacity in mAH divided by 1000 = discharge amps.
+On race day, two or more hours prior to the race, charge the packs you will use to their max capacity and then discharge them at about 2C (twice their rated capacity in mAH divided by 1000 = discharge amps.
 Example: 6000mAH pack would be discharged at 12 amps).

 Recharge and then discharge again as above in Step 2.
 What we are doing is raising the internal temperature to allow the pack to have normal capacity and good voltage for race day.